CONSTRUCTED

 Access

-should be exercised in the feeder creeks due to extensive standing
+care should be exercised in the feeder creeks due to extensive

-timber.
-There is a double laned concrete boat ramp adjacent to
+standing timber.
+There is a double laned concrete boat

 Camping